Skip to main content

 Metabolic and Endocrine Consequences

 The hormonal shifts initiated by these programs extend deep into metabolic function.
-Chronically elevated cortisol from the pressure of a can directly antagonize the action of insulin, a condition known as insulin resistance.
+Chronically elevated cortisol from the pressure of a health-contingent model can directly antagonize the action of insulin, a condition known as insulin resistance.
 When cells become resistant to insulin, the pancreas must work harder to control blood sugar, a pathway that can eventually lead to pre-diabetes and type 2 diabetes.

 The following list outlines the cascading effects that can arise from a poorly designed, high-pressure program: